terryluan12/Inventro/README.md

 ## Motivation

-In many small and medium-sized businesses, inventory management is still handled through outdated software or manual spreadsheets that lack real-time synchronization, scalability, and reliability.
+In many small and medium-sized businesses, inventory management is still handled through outdated software or manual spreadsheets that lack real-time scalability, and reliability.
 These systems make it difficult to monitor stock levels accurately across distributed warehouses or retail locations.
 As a result, manual data entry and disconnected systems frequently lead to stockouts, overstocking, and data inconsistencies, all of which negatively affect operational efficiency and customer satisfaction.

 While modern inventory management tools such as Zoho Inventory, Sortly, or Ordoro provide advanced functionality, they can cost hundreds of dollars per month, making them impractical for small teams and startups.
 Moreover, these third-party SaaS solutions are hosted externally, meaning users often lack full ownership and control over their data.
 For small businesses that prioritize affordability, customization, and privacy, this remains a significant limitation.

-To address these challenges, the team developed **Inventro**, a cloud-native, real-time inventory management system that is reliable, scalable, and self-hosted.
+To address these challenges, the team developed **Inventro**, a cloud-native inventory management system that is reliable, scalable, and self-hosted.
 Inventro leveraged containerized services to ensure consistent performance, persistent cloud storage to maintain state across restarts and redeployments, and Kubernetes orchestration to provide automated scaling and fault tolerance.
 The system also incorporated real-time communication and alerting mechanisms (where time permitted) to reduce downtime and support faster, data-driven decision-making for managers and staff.

-This project was worth pursuing because it demonstrated core cloud computing concepts—including containerization, orchestration, CI/CD, monitoring, and persistence—in a realistic business context.
+This project is worth pursuing because it demonstrates core cloud computing concepts—including containerization, orchestration, CI/CD, monitoring, and persistence—in a realistic business context.
 Inventro not only gave the team hands-on experience with modern cloud technologies but also delivered tangible value by creating an affordable, customizable, and secure inventory management platform tailored to small and medium enterprises.

 The target users were warehouse managers, retail operators, and staff in small to medium-sized businesses who required an accessible yet robust solution for tracking inventory across multiple locations.
 By giving users full control over their deployment, scalability, and data, Inventro aimed to bridge the gap between costly commercial platforms and limited manual systems, offering a practical, high-performance alternative aligned with real business needs and modern cloud-native design principles.

 ## Objectives

 The primary goal of the project was to build and deploy a **stateful, cloud-native web application** that allowed users to create, update, and track inventory items in near real time.
-The system was designed to use **DigitalOcean Volumes**, **Django**, and **DigitalOcean Kubernetes (DOKS)** to ensure persistent storage, secure access control, and proper data monitoring.
+The system is designed to use **DigitalOcean Volumes**, **Django**, and **DigitalOcean Kubernetes (DOKS)** to ensure persistent storage, secure access control, and proper data monitoring.
 This architecture showcased the core principles of **containerization, orchestration, persistence, and observability** required by ECE1779.

 Inventro was intended to provide a reliable, scalable, and self-hosted inventory management platform that gives users full control over their data while reducing operational costs.
 The project also fulfilled ECE1779’s technical learning objectives by integrating persistent storage, automated deployment pipelines, and real-time monitoring into a production-grade system.